Lepto-Axiogenesis: Supersymmetric models

 We now consider an era of saxion domination.
 From the scaling laws presented in Appendix~\ref{app:scaling} and summarized in Table~\ref{tab:scalings}, one can see that the baryon asymmetry is dominantly produced around the beginning of the matter dominated era or at the end of reheating\footnote{After the saxion is thermalized at $T_{\rm th}$, an era dominated by the rotation labeled as MD$_{\rm A}^{\rm rot}$ in Appendix~\ref{app:scaling} is present unless $\epsilon$ is sufficiently small.
 However, we expect $\epsilon \simeq A/m_S \simeq 1$ for gravity mediation and thus do not consider small $\epsilon$ here.}.
 At both temperatures, $\Delta n_B/s$ are of the same order, but the former contribution experiences entropy production by the PQ symmetry breaking field.
 Thus, the production is actually dominated at $T_{\rm th}$.
 The baryon asymmetry is given by

 which is valid as long as $S_{\rm th}$, the saxion field value at thermalization, is still larger than $N_{\rm DW}f_a$.
 It is remarkable that the cases of thermalization during radiation and matter domination lead to such similar results for $Y_B$; the only essential difference between (\ref{eq:yB_quad}) and (\ref{eq:YB_quadratic_MD}) is that the latter lacks the logarithm.
-The absence of this logarithm implies that, unlike with radiation domination, $Y_{B}$ is accurately independent of the initial field value of the saxion, giving a sharp prediction for the saxion mass needed for the observed baryon asymmetry
+The absence of this logarithm implies that, unlike with radiation domination, $Y_{B}$ is completely independent of the initial field value of the saxion, giving a sharp prediction for $m_S$ from the observed baryon asymmetry

 In the unshaded region of Fig.~\ref{fig:quadratic_MD}, the observed baryon asymmetry is explained with a uniquely-determined $m_S$ in Eq.~(\ref{eq:mS_YB_quad_DM}) shown at the top of each panel along with the values of $c_B$ and $\bar{m}^2$.
 Above the orange hatched region, we have $S_M > N_{\rm DW} f_a$ so $S_{\rm th} < S_M$ can be larger than $N_{\rm DW} f_a$ to be consistent with the assumptions made in Eq.~(\ref{eq:YB_quadratic_MD}).
 Inside the orange hatched, the observed baryon asymmetry can in principle be explained but the analysis becomes model-dependent due to different scaling behaviors shown in Table~\ref{tab:scalings} for different saxion thermalization channels.
 The purple and green regions are the same as in Fig.~\ref{fig:quartic}, while other constraints and contours will be discussed in the following subsections.